microsoft/onnxruntime/docs/tutorials/tutorials/tf-get-started.md

 print("Results match")
 ```

-## Viewing an ONNX Model

-ONNX models can be viewed in the open-source [Netron](https://github.com/lutzroeder/Netron) tool.
-The tool can be used in-browser at [netron.app](https://netron.app/).

 ## Conversion Failures

-If your model fails to convert please read the [README](https://github.com/onnx/tensorflow-onnx#readme) and [Troubleshooting guide](https://github.com/onnx/tensorflow-onnx/blob/master/Troubleshooting.md).
+If your model fails to convert please read our [README](https://github.com/onnx/tensorflow-onnx#readme) and [Troubleshooting guide](https://github.com/onnx/tensorflow-onnx/blob/master/Troubleshooting.md).
 If that fails feel free to [open an issue on GitHub](https://github.com/onnx/tensorflow-onnx/issues).
 Contributions to tf2onnx are welcome!

 ## Next Steps